UC Academic Senate Smokes RE-89

 Why Tobacco?

 University administrations across the United States are sensitive to the issue of tobacco funding.
-Although universities often post conflict of interest policies and publicly list their funding sources, when we called universities with questions about their tobacco research funding policies, we received a wide variety of interesting responses from administrators.
+Although they often post conflict of interest policies and publicly list their funding sources, when we called universities with questions about their tobacco research funding policies, we received a wide variety of interesting responses from administrators.
 Some talked very openly about their decision making processes, but others were especially guarded.
 Coincidentally, those who were guarded were generally the same universities who posted affiliations with the tobacco industry.

 It's a tricky balancing act for universities.
 Although many have divested their tobacco interests, these universities often continue to accept tobacco money for research.
 Since university communities are increasingly hostile to the tobacco industry and its smoke, these universities seem reluctant to discuss their nuanced policies.
 Tobacco industry money doesn't generally amount to a large percentage of research money but universities are quietly vigilant about protecting their rights to it.